tdv/mif/README.md

 - Rpc based on the interfaces marshalling with support for callback
 - Reflection for c++ data structures with inheritance supporting
 - Serialization in json and the ability to use boost archives
-- Support working with databases
+- Support working with databases (Implemented for PostgreSQL and SQLite)

 # Compiler
 The minimum compiler version required is gcc 5.3